Skip to content Skip to footer

 The ERC jury will consist of experts from the space sector from organisations such as: Polish Space Professionals Association, Polish Space Industry Association, Polish Academy of Sciences, Mars Society Polska, and international commercial entities.

-It is worth mentioning that in the last two editions the first place belonged to AGH Space Systems and their rover, Kalman.
+It is worth mentioning that in the last two editions first place belonged to AGH Space Systems and their rover, Kalman.

 ERC = COMPETITION + EXHIBITORS + CONFERENCE